nimalec/meta-quantum-control/meta-quantum-control/docs/DIFFERENTIABLE_SIMULATION.md

 This document explains the **critical differentiable simulation capability** that enables proper gradient flow through quantum dynamics for meta-learning.

-## The Problem

-The original implementation used NumPy/SciPy for quantum simulation, which **breaks gradient flow**:

-## The Solution

-We implemented a **PyTorch-native differentiable Lindblad simulator** (`src/quantum/lindblad_torch.py`) that maintains gradient flow through the entire quantum dynamics.

 ### Architecture

 ```python